 The Reds have got their hands on 15 Charity/Community Shields over the years, either winning the trophy outright or, as used to be the case, sharing it with another team following a draw.

 1996, 2006, 2007, 2019

 Our first FA Youth Cup triumph came in 1996 as a team containing future stars Michael Owen and Jamie Carragher defeated West Ham United.
-Back-to-back victories followed in 2006 and 2007, and the class of 2019 claimed a fourth success in the competition by beating Manchester City on penalties.
+Back-to-back victories followed in 2006 and 2007, and the Reds lifted it again in 2019.